Lapr5G21/sem5pi-24-25-3ddg21/docs/OperationRequestListSearch/readme.md

-# US 5.1.17
+# US 5.1.19

-As a Doctor, I want to update an operation requisition, so that the Patient has access to the necessary healthcare
+As a Doctor, I want to list/search operation requisitions, so that I see the details, edit, and remove operation requisitions

 ## 2. Requirements

-**US 5.1.17** As a Doctor, I want to update an operation requisition, so that the Patient has access to the necessary healthcare
+**US 5.1.19** As a Doctor, I want to list/search operation requisitions, so that I see the details, edit, and remove operation requisitions

 **Acceptance Criteria:**

-- 5.1.17.1 - Doctors can update operation requests they created (e.g., change the deadline or priority).
+- 5.1.19.1 - Doctors can search operation requests by patient name, operation type, priority, and status.

-- 5.1.17.2 -  The system checks that only the requesting doctor can update the operation request.
+- 5.1.19.2 -  The system displays a list of operation requests in a searchable and filterable view.

-- 5.1.17.3 - The system logs all updates to the operation request (e.g., changes to priority or deadline).
+- 5.1.19.3 - Each entry in the list includes operation request details (e.g., patient name, operation type, status).

-- 5.1.17.4 - Updated requests are reflected immediately in the system and notify the Planning Module of any changes.
+- 5.1.19.4 - Doctors can select an operation request to view, update, or delete it.

 ## 3. Views